Creating a personalised welcome message

 - Ensure Edit mode is on.

-- Add your welcome message to the Text field.
+- Add your welcome message in the Text input field.

-Note: If using audio or video in your welcome message, please refer to the Adding audio to a subject site and Adding your own videos articles.
-Also, ensure a text transcript is included for accessibility. - Click the Save changes button.
+Note: If using audio or video in your welcome message, please refer to the Best practice for adding audio to your site and Adding your own audio and video to a subject site articles.
+Also, providing a text transcript is important for accessibility. - If Activity completion is turned on in your subject site, expand the Completion conditions section and select None.

 Related Information